tiagomartinho/Reminders/README.md

 # Reminders iOS

-An iOS application written in Swift to demonstrates a Clean Architecture in iOS.
+An iOS application written in Swift to demonstrate how to implement a Clean Architecture in iOS.

 ## Requirements